What three mobile apps do your members use most?

 A recent survey shows nearly one-third of smartphone users rank their mobile banking app as their most-used app, just after social media and weather.
 And it’s not just the under-30 crowd that’s managing their money from their phones.
 Nearly half of adults in the survey are increasingly using mobile banking.1

 If your church isn’t using mobile giving, there’s a good chance you’re missing out on gifts that people really want to make.
 But you don’t have to stay stuck!

-Here are three tips for making the most of these changes when it comes to helping your members give financially.
+Here are three keys to making the most of these changes when it comes to helping your members give financially.